trailofbits/algo/README.md

 ### Android Devices

 No version of Android supports IKEv2.
-Install the [strongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android).
-Import the corresponding user.p12 certificate to your device.
-See the [Android setup instructions](/docs/client-android.md) for more a more detailed walkthrough.
+Install the [WireGuard VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=com.wireguard.android).
+Import the corresponding user.conf config to your device.
+See the [Android setup instructions](/docs/client-android.md) for more detailed walkthrough.

 ### Windows 10